StacieL/doc/docs/ProjectEditor-CreateNewProject.md

 ---
-id: createNewProject
+id: create-new-project
-title: 4D for IOS: Create a new Project
+title: Create a new Project
 sidebar_label: Create a new Project
 ---